yichen917/Kaggle_M5_Forecasting_Accuracy/README.md

 # Kaggle - M5 Forecasting Accuracy

 - This is my final group project in the Statistical Learning course in college.
-I teammed with other 3 people to build a forecasting model for the Kaggle competition - M5 Forecasting - Accuracy.
+I teammed with other 3 people to build forecasting models, including ARIMA, XGBOOST, and LSTM, for the Kaggle competition - M5 Forecasting - Accuracy.
 The goal is to predict sales quantity of products.
 Please refer to the link for more details. https://www.kaggle.com/competitions/m5-forecasting-accuracy

 - Here is a brief explanation of each file.